Completely fair Scheduler (CFS) and Brain Fuck Scheduler (BFS)

 Prerequisite – CPU Scheduling

-Completely fair Scheduler (CFS) and Brain Fuck Scheduler (BFS) are two different process scheduler currently used in Linux.
+Completely fair Scheduler (CFS) and Brain Fuck Scheduler (BFS) are two different process schedulers currently used in Linux.

 Process Scheduling –